 AWARDS & ACCOLADES:

-- Nomination: Best Documentary Romford International Film Festival (announced 28th May)
+- WINNER: Best Documentary Romford International Film Festival (announced 28th May)

 - WINNER: Constuir Cine Special Jury Prize: The London Labour International Film Festival